Nathan Cobb Cottage

-The Nathan Cobb Cottage is located at 137 Orchand Lane, Ormond Beach, Florida, and is a unique one and a half story residential structure that was constructed in 1897 from salvaged cargo and wood parts from the shipwreck of the Nathan F. Cobb schooner.
+The Nathan Cobb Cottage at 137 Orchand Lane in Ormond Beach, Florida, United States, is a half story residential structure that was constructed in 1897 from salvaged cargo and wood parts from the shipwreck of the Nathan F. Cobb schooner.
 A local man named William Fagen built the cottage in the vernacular architectural style using salvaged cargo and wood parts including railroad ties, flooring, balustrades and stairs.

 Nathan F. Cobb shipwreck

 On December 1, 1896, the Nathan F. Cobb schooner was heavily damaged by a nor’easter storm off the coast of North Carolina and lost two crewmen.
 The ship then drifted for about four days until it ran aground on a sandbar off the coast of Ormond (now Ormond Beach).
 While attempting to rescue the six surviving crewmen a local Ormond Hotel employee named Freeman Waterhouse drowned.
 The six crewmen were eventually rescued, however, the ship never sailed again and remained marooned off the coast of Ormond.
 Its cargo and most of its wooden parts were salvaged.
 Now more than 120 years later, some remnants of the ship’s hull are occasionally visible after ocean waves disturb the area’s sandbars.